6ogunt48/Resources/README.md

 ### Computer Systems and Low-Level Programming (Foundation)
 - Blue Fox: Arm Assembly Internals and Reverse Engineering
 - The element of computing systems: building a modern computer from first principles
-- CODE: the hidden language of computer hardware and software
 - Writing a C Compiler: Build a Real Programming Language from Scratch
 - The C Programming Language (2nd Edition): Brian Kernighan
 - Computer systems: a programmer's perspective